Times Spent Outdoors: Priceless!

 Arizona's mild start to the summer created perfect conditions for off-highway vehicle (OHV) enthusiasts to head out and view some of the state's most picturesque locations.
 Although "mild" is now a thing of the past, the safety reminders for all-terrain vehicle (ATV) and OHV enthusiasts have no expiration date.

-To ensure the outings remain safe and fun adventures, the Arizona Game and Fish Department encourages all riders to practice proper safety techniques before taking to their favorite trails.
+To ensure the outings remain safe and fun adventures, the Arizona Game And Fish Department encourages all riders to practice proper safety techniques before taking to their favorite trails.
 Riders are reminded of the following:

 State law requires all riders under 18 years old, regardless of riding experience, to wear a Department of Transportation-approved helmet, including while on an ATV or in a side-by-side vehicle.
 Used properly, helmets provide the best protection against head injuries.